What is a Catalytic Converter And How Does It Work?

 Action When You Find It Clogged

-The cost of repairing or replacing a catalytic converter will vary depending on your car’s make and model and the damage’s severity.
+The cost of repairing or replacing a catalytic converter will vary depending on your car’s make and model and the severity of the damage.
 However, repairing or replacing the catalytic converter is usually a worthwhile investment if it is not working properly.
 A bad catalytic converter can damage your car’s engine and contribute to air pollution.

 How to Test a Catalytic Converter?